Publication Ethics Statement

 Ethical Guideline for Journal Publication

-The publication of an article in a peer-reviewed Journal of Accounting, Entrepreneurship and Financial Technology (JAEF)is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in a peer-reviewed Psychopreneur Journal is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the authors, the journal editors, the peer reviewers, the publisher and the society.

-Accounting Study Program of Universitas Ciputra in cooperation with Departement of Research and Publication of Universitas Ciputra as publisher of this Journal takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
+School of Psychology of Universitas Ciputra in Cooperation with Asosiasi Psikologi Kristiani and Ikatan Psikologi Perkembangan Indonesia as publisher of this Journal takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition, Editorial Board of JAEF will assist in communications with other journals and/or publishers where this is useful and necessary.
+In addition, School of Psychology of Universitas Ciputra in Cooperation with Asosiasi Psikologi Kristiani and Ikatan Psikologi Perkembangan Indonesia and Editorial Board of Psychopreneur Journal will assist in communications with other journals and/or publishers where this is useful and necessary.

-The editor in chief of Journal of Accounting, Entrepreneurship and Financial Technology (JAEF) is responsible for deciding which of the articles submitted to the journal should be published.
+The editor in chief of Psychopreneur Journal is responsible for deciding which of the articles submitted to the journal should be published.
 The decision is based on the recommendation of the journal's editorial board members and reviewers.
 The journal abides by legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
 The editor confers with the editorial team and reviewers in making this decision.

 The editors and reviewers evaluate manuscripts for intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.